 NATIONAL OATMEAL DAY

-National Oatmeal Day is observed annually on October 29.
-This is a day to enjoy one of America’s favorite breakfast foods.
+Hearts get healthy on National Oatmeal Day!
+Not only is oatmeal one of America’s favorite breakfast foods, but we also celebrate it annually on October 29.
+It’s a perfect day to enjoy one of America’s favorite breakfast foods.

 - A bowl of oatmeal daily can lower cholesterol.